knpuniversity/oo/knpu/episode2/objects-from-database.md

 the database credentials at the top - make sure the user can create a new database.

-If you want to check the database with someting like phpMyAdmin, you'll see one `ship` table with 4 rows.
+If you want to check the database with something like phpMyAdmin, you'll see one `ship` table with 4 rows.

 ## Querying for Ships

-Now let's query!
-For convenience, copy the two lines that create the PDO object in `init_db` and head into `ShipLoader`.
+You look ready to query, copy the two lines that create the PDO object in `init_db` and head into `ShipLoader`.
 Keep things simple: `getShips()` needs to make a query.
 So for now, paste the PDO lines right here.
 Update the database name to be `oo_battle` and I'll fill in `root` as the user with